-2013 Stock Options (4th series) 2014 Stock Options (5th series) 2015 Stock Options (6th series) Category and number of people to whom stock options are granted 79 employees of the Company 6 employees of the Company 2 Directors and 90 employees of the Company Number of stock options by class of shares (Note) Common shares: 64,400 shares Common shares: 3,800 shares Common shares: 83,100 shares Grant date September 20, 2013 September 19, 2014 July 24, 2015 Vesting conditions Holders of the subscription rights to shares are required to have a position in the Company or a subsidiary and associate of the Company as director, auditor or employee at the time of exercising such rights.
+2013 Stock Options (4th series) 2014 Stock Options (5th series) Category and number of people to whom stock options are granted 79 employees of the Company 6 employees of the Company Number of stock options by class of shares (Note) Common shares: 64,400 shares Common shares: 3,800 shares Grant date September 20, 2013 September 19, 2014 Vesting conditions Holders of the subscription rights to shares are required to have a position in the Company or a subsidiary and associate of the Company as director, auditor or employee at the time of exercising such rights.
 Notwithstanding, this shall not apply when the Board of Directors deems there to be just cause.
 Other terms and conditions shall be as per specifications in the "Subscription Rights to Shares Allotment Agreement" entered into between the Company and the person who has been granted subscription rights to shares.
 Holders of the subscription rights to shares are required to have a position in the Company or a subsidiary and associate of the Company as director, auditor or employee at the time of exercising such rights.
 Notwithstanding, this shall not apply when the Board of Directors deems there to be just cause.
 Other terms and conditions shall be as per specifications in the "Subscription Rights to Shares Allotment Agreement" entered into between the Company and the person who has been granted subscription rights to shares.
-Holders of the subscription rights to shares are required to have a position in the Company or a subsidiary and associate of the Company as director, auditor or employee at the time of exercising such rights.
-Notwithstanding, this shall not apply when the Board of Directors deems there to be just cause.
-Other terms and conditions shall be as per specifications in the "Subscription Rights to Shares Allotment Agreement" entered into between the Company and the person who has been granted subscription rights to shares.
 Vesting period Not specified.
 Not specified.
-Not specified.
-Exercise period August 30, 2015 - August 29, 2023 August 29, 2016 - August 28, 2024 June 26, 2017 - June 25, 2025
+Exercise period August 30, 2015 - August 29, 2023 August 29, 2016 - August 28, 2024